Reading time: 15 min.

 One 20-hours bus and another 24-hours bus later…

-We move from skyscrappers surrounded by the Andes, to the street art of Valparaiso and bohemian Viña del Mar embraced by the Pacific ocean, to the driest place on Earth: the desert of Atacama.
+We move from skyscrappers surrounded by the Andes in Santiago, to the street art of Valparaiso and bohemian Viña del Mar embraced by the Pacific ocean.
+Then we end up in the driest place on Earth: the desert of Atacama.
 We will miss you, Chile!

 Week 5: National Reserve Eduardo Avaroa – Uyuni – La Paz, Bolivia